-- Moderation will take place half termly in school as part of the Early Years Foundation Stage moderation cycle with the Reception Teachers and Early Years Leader. - O'Track data will be updated on a two weekly basis using the developmental checkpoints from Development Matters 2021 for formative assessment and at the end of each half term for summative judgements. - External moderation will be carried out with the Collaborative Group on a regular basis throughout the year focussing on different areas of learning (termly). - Moderation may also be carried out from time to time with other local schools with Nurseries, or neighbouring boroughs, at the discretion of the Assistant Head for Early Years, Early Years Leader or Head Teacher.
+- Moderation will take place half termly in school as part of the Early Years Foundation Stage moderation cycle with the Reception Teachers and Early Years Leader. - O'Track data will be updated on a two weekly basis using the developmental checkpoints from Development Matters 2021 for formative assessment and, at the end of each half term, for summative judgements. - External moderation will be carried out with the Collaborative Group on a regular basis throughout the year focussing on different areas of learning (termly). - Moderation may also be carried out from time to time with other local schools with Nurseries, or neighbouring boroughs, at the discretion of the Early Years Leader or Head Teacher.

-3.5 Working in Partnership with Parents
+2.6 Working in Partnership with Parents

-Parents will be involved with their child's learning journey through Early Years by:
+Parents will be involved with their child's learning journey throughout Early Years by:

 - Google Classroom updates sent out to parents.

+- Wow Stars children bring in a Wow Star from home to share an achievement with the whole class.

-- Parents Evening
+- Parents' Evenings.

-- Open days
+- Open days.

-- Stay and Play sessions before the children start school
+- Stay and Play sessions before the children start school.

-- Come and Play Sessions-October (Reception)
+- Come and Play Sessions.

-- Termly target setting
+- Termly target setting.

-- End of year reporting
+- End of year reporting.